 It is brought to the particular attention of candidates that the provisions of Articles 11 to 26 of the Staff Regulations, concerning the rights and obligations of officials, shall apply by analogy to Temporary Agents.
 These rules specify that:

-“An official shall carry out his duties and conduct himself solely with the interests of the Communities in mind; he shall neither seek nor take instructions from any government, authority, organization or person outside his institution.
-He shall carry out the duties assigned to him objectively, impartially and in keeping with his duty of loyalty to the Communities.
+“An official shall carry out his duties and conduct himself solely with the interests of the Union in mind.
+He shall neither seek nor take instructions from any government, authority, organization or person outside his institution.
+He shall carry out the duties assigned to him objectively, impartially and in keeping with his duty of loyalty to the Union.

-For further information on the Staff Regulations and the Conditions of Employment of Other Servants of the European Communities see:
+For further information on the Staff Regulations and the Conditions of Employment of Other Servants of the European Union see: Staff Reguluations

 A Selection Committee is set up for the selection procedure.
 It consists of members designated by the Appointing Authority and the Staff Committee.
 The Selection Committee is bound by the principle of confidentiality as enshrined in Article 6 of Annex III to the Staff Regulations.
 This works in two ways: first, it imposes obligations to ensure equal treatment for candidates; and second, it seeks to protect the Selection Committee to ensure that its decisions are totally impartial.